Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

 Based on the above discussion, we formulate a separate assumption set for a consistent DFT framework.

-\begin{framed} \begin{assumptions} $X$ and $X^*$ must be such that the Hamiltonian $\hat H_v^\lambda$ is self-adjoint with a $v$-independent domain and bounded below, and the ensemble constrained-search functional $\FDM^\lambda(\rho)$ is lower semicontinuous.
-This implies that the $N$-representability set $D$ is closed and $\FDM^\lambda(\rho)=F^\lambda(\rho)$. \end{assumptions} \end{framed}

-In order to fulfill this assumption, we can think about Lieb's choice $L^1(\R^3)\cap L^3(\R^3)$ for the space of densities $X$, which indeed makes $\FDM^\lambda(\rho)$ lower semicontinuous~\cite{Lieb1983}.
-Yet, this space does not fulfill even Assumption~\ref{ass:BS-reflexive}, which is also not necessary for a consistent formulation of DFT.
-However, this assumption is needed for our later constructions involving MY regularization.
-Instead, we suggest to switch to a more general yet reflexive $X\supsetneq L^1(\R^3)\cap L^3(\R^3)$.
+To fulfill this assumption, we can think about Lieb's choice $L^1(\R^3)\cap L^3(\R^3)$ for the space of densities $X$, which indeed makes $\FDM^\lambda(\rho)$ lower semicontinuous~\cite{Lieb1983}.
+Yet, this space does not fulfill Assumption~\ref{ass:BS-reflexive}, which is not necessary for a consistent formulation of DFT but needed for our later constructions involving MY regularization.
+Instead, we suggest to switch to a more general yet reflexive space $X\supsetneq L^1(\R^3)\cap L^3(\R^3)$.
 This, on the other hand, can break lower semicontinuity of the ensemble constrained-search functional if we switch to a coarser topology.